McCloudS/subgen/README.md

 Updates:

+19 Oct 2023: And we're back!
+Uses faster-whisper and stable-ts.
+Shouldn't break anything from previous settings, but adds a couple new options that aren't documented at this point in time.
+As of now, this is not a docker image on dockerhub.
+The potential intent is to move this eventually to a pure python script, primarily to simplify my efforts.
+Quick and dirty to meet dependencies: pip or `pip3 install flask requests stable-ts fast-whisper`

 2 Feb 2023: Added Tautulli webhooks back in.
 Didn't realize Plex webhooks was PlexPass only.
 See below for instructions to add it back in.

 31 Jan 2023 : Rewrote the script substantially to remove Tautulli and fix some variable handling.
 For some reason my implementation requires the container to be in host mode.
 My Plex was giving "401 Unauthorized" when attempt to query from docker subnets during API calls.